 The sense of hope that both Marcel and I believe in is the verb form of hope—hoping that something happens or becomes the case—which is essentially the same as wishing or longing for something.
 We hope, wish, or long for some vaguely defined outcome which we do not expect to be fulfilled.
 For example, we may wish or hope that life is meaningful.
 But to wish or hope this does not imply that we believe, have faith in, anticipate, or expect that life is meaningful—we are just hoping.
 Furthermore, our wishes, hopes and longings exist in the realm of emotions, and are thereby immune from intellectual criticism.
 After all there is nothing irrational about hoping we win a lottery.
 We may know the chances of winning are remote, but as long as it’s possible to win, there is nothing wrong with wishing that we win.
 Of course it’s stupid to think that we’ll win a typical lottery, or to plan our life as if we’ll win, but surely it is permissible to wish or hope for the winning numbers.

 Finally, I will say this about hope, and I think Marcel would agree.
 Hope helps us to brave the struggle of life, while keeping alive the possibility that we will create a better and more meaningful reality.
+In this sense hope is an attitude we have in the present that motivates us to act; it does not imply passivity or resignation.
 Hope is most precious.
-Yes, Kazantzakis thought hope was the final temptation to be overcome for a life to be genuine, but he was wrong.
-There is nothing intellectually or morally dishonest about about hoping things turn out for the best.

 1. Marcel, Gabriel.
 The Mystery of Being, Volume I. (Chicago: Charles Regnery Co, 1951) 139.

 2. The Philosophy of Existentialism.
 Translated by Manya Harari.
 New York: Carol Publishing Group, 1995) 28.